 The team’s research also indicates that the batteries can be either non-rechargeable or rechargeable, which implies that it could be a suitable alternative for computer and phone batteries as well as disposable general use batteries.

-Chelsea Herbert, UK, studied the affect of the WT/Cre mutation in human intestines to understand its causative relationship with colorectal cancer.
+Chelsea Herbert, UK, studied the effect of the WT/Cre mutation in human intestines to understand its causative relationship with colorectal cancer.
 In a normally functioning body, negative feedback occurs and regulates the number of cells by producing or destroying cells when required.
-However Chelsea discovered that the mutation causes extra cells to be produced in the intestinal walls, which become cancerous cells.
-She also noticed that the villi of normal intestines appear long and thin, whereas the villi in a mutated intestine appear to be short, thick and serrated.
+However, Chelsea discovered that the mutation causes extra cells to be produced in the intestinal walls, which become cancerous cells.
+She also noticed that the villi of normal intestines appear long and thin, whereas the villi in a mutated intestine appear to be short, thick, and serrated.

 Chelsea’s current aim is to thoroughly understand the mechanisms of WT/Cre mutation, which could allow her to create simpler tests for colorectal cancer and possible treatments.